 Is lowering LDL cholesterol enough?

-LDL cholesterol reduction is only part of the battle against atherosclerosis.
-Individuals who have normal or only mildly elevated LDL cholesterol levels can still develop atherosclerosis and heart attacks even in the absence of other risk factors such as cigarette smoking, high blood pressure, and diabetes mellitus.
-It is clear that while lowering LDL cholesterol below NCEP target levels is an important step, there are other factors involved in heart disease that are yet to be discovered.
+The reduction of LDL cholesterol is only part of the battle against atherosclerosis.
+Individuals who have normal or only mildly elevated LDL cholesterol levels can still develop atherosclerosis and heart attacks even in the absence of other risk factors such as cigarette smoking, high blood pressure, and diabetes.

 Tips to keep it under control.